Episcopal Church (United States): Ordination of women

-LGBT Issues
+LGBT issues

 The Episcopal Church affirmed at the 1976 General Convention that homosexuals are "children of God" who deserve acceptance and pastoral care from the church and equal protection under the law.
 The first openly gay person ordained as a priest was Ellen Barrett in 1977.
 Despite such an affirmation of gay rights, the General Convention affirmed in 1991 that "physical sexual expression" is only appropriate within the monogamous lifelong "union of husband and wife".

 The church elected its first openly gay bishop, Gene Robinson, in June 2003.
 News of Robinson's election caused a crisis in both the American church and the wider Anglican Communion.
 In October 2003, Anglican primates (the heads of the Anglican Communion's 38 member churches) convened an emergency meeting.
 The meeting's final communiqué included the warning that if Robinson's consecration proceeded, it would "tear the fabric of the communion at its deepest level".
-The news of his ordination caused such an outrage that during the ceremony, at which his long-time partner was present, Robinson wore a bullet-proof vest beneath his vestments, and he also received numerous death threats following his installation as bishop of the Episcopal Diocese of New Hampshire.
+The news of his ordination caused such an outrage that during the ceremony Robinson wore a bullet-proof vest beneath his vestments, and he also received numerous death threats following his installation as bishop of the Episcopal Diocese of New Hampshire.

 In 2009, the General Convention charged the Standing Commission on Liturgy and Music to develop theological and liturgical resources for same-sex blessings and report back to the General Convention in 2012.
 It also gave bishops an option to provide "generous pastoral support", especially where civil authorities have legalized same-gender marriage, civil unions, or domestic partnerships.